 The target population to be served in 1972 was a rural, farm population, since the backbone of the local economy was dairy farming.
 In 1974, the Appalachian Regional Commission funded a demonstration project using physician assistants to deliver primary care to three small farming communities in Central New York – Cincinnatus, Marathon, and DeRuyter.
 In 1977, Rural Health Services Development Association Inc. became incorporated as a non-for-profit agency and in 1979 the name of the agency was changed to Cortland County Rural Health Services Inc. In 1989, the name of the agency then changed to become Family Health Network of Central New York Inc.

-Since that time, FHN has grown from its original three sites to: five medical, one dental and four school-based health centers located in Cortland and Cayuga counties.
+Since that time, FHN has grown from its original three sites to: five medical health centers, four school-based health centers, six school-based dental programs, and one dental clinic located in Cortland and Cayuga counties.
 We proudly serve residents of both Cortland and Cayuga County; as well as, the contiguous counties of Tompkins, Madison, Chenango, Broome, and Tioga.